aayushm9595/PinBoardManager/README.md

 Add SwiftyJSON and PinBoardManager.framework generated to you linked framework and Libraries along with Embeded binaries.

-### */*For demonstration purpose TestApplication has been added which makes use of the generated framework and SwiftyJSON to fetch pin and display username and profile image in a table view.*/*
+### **For demonstration purpose TestApplication has been added which makes use of the generated framework and SwiftyJSON to fetch pin and display username and profile image in a table view.**

 `import PinBoardManager` <br/>
 `import SwiftyJSON`